lascar/askar/README.md

 where javascript is in charge of the showbizz (most important things are in askar.js

-no jquery to keep framework indepedant (and for learning purpose)
+no jquery to keep framework independant (and for learning purpose)

 comunication between server and client mostly through ajax and json